 How to Optimize a Google Business Profile for Lawyers

 Specify Your Law Practice Areas

 When you complete the Google Business Profile for your law firm, the category you choose is critical.
-It’s how Google understands the specific services you offer.
-So it will impact Google search.
-It also helps your potential clients understand exactly what you do.
-Choose the best-fitting primary category for better search rankings.
+It's how Google understands the specific legal services that you offer.

-Google already has defined categories for law firms.
-It’s up to you to select the ideal one for your Google Business listing.
+Google already has defined categories for most law firms already.
+It's up to you to select the ideal one for your Google Business listing.
 Think of this as your focus keyword.
 It should reflect your primary area of legal practice.